topcoder-platform/work-manager/.github/ISSUE_TEMPLATE/may-7-bug-hunt-security-bug.md

 ---
-name: May 7 Bug Hunt functionality bug
+name: May 7 Bug Hunt security bug
 about: May 7 bug hunt template
 title: ''
-labels: Functional, May 7 Bug Hunt
+labels: May 7 Bug Hunt, Security
 assignees: ''

 ---